Chicken hypnotism: Methods

 One technique of hypnosis is to hold the chicken face up with its back on the ground, and then run a finger downwards from the chicken's wattles to just above its vent.
 The chicken's feet are exposed, which allows easy application of medication for foot mites, etc. Clapping hands or giving the chicken a gentle shove will waken it.

 One can also hypnotize a chicken by mimicking how it sleeps – with its head under its wing.
 In this method, the bird is held firmly, placing its head under its wing.
 Then, the chicken is rocked gently back and forth and set very carefully on the ground.
 When this is done it generally stays in the same position for about 30 seconds.
 H.B.
 Gibson, in his book Hypnosis – its Nature and Therapeutic Uses, states that the record period for a chicken remaining under hypnosis is 3 hours, 47 minutes.

 Notable practitioners

-Al Gore, former U.S. vice-president, Nobel Peace Prize winner, and presidential candidate, said that people in his native state of Tennessee would sometimes hypnotize chickens by placing the chicken's head on the ground and drawing circles around it with a finger or a stick, causing the chicken to try to follow the motion.
+Al Gore, former Vice President of the United States, said that people in his native state of Tennessee would sometimes hypnotize chickens by placing the chicken's head on the ground and drawing circles around it with a finger or a stick, causing the chicken to try to follow the motion.

 Werner Herzog is "known to hypnotize chickens; he also hypnotized the cast of his 1976 film Heart of Glass".

 Steve Fairnie, a 1980s British musician, advised: "You have to dominate the chicken and be right above it staring into its eyes.
 Then it will either go under or it will viciously attack you, so you have to be a bit careful...".